That request would’ve sounded crazy twenty-five years ago.

 And then there’s texting as a replacement for real, live conversation.

 I had a young patient who was miserable here at our local university; I’ll call her Lisa.
 Lisa was from another state, and complained to me, “Everyone already has their friend groups.”
 I asked her what she did as she walked between classes.

 “I usually text my mom.”

 “I wonder if the person right next to you, walking up the steps and going into the same classroom, might be someone to say hi to?”

-There is a poignant sadness in seeing a family, or a couple, supposedly out for dinner.
-Every one of them, on their phones.
+There’s a poignant sadness in seeing a family or a couple, supposedly out for dinner, and all are on their phones.

 “She used to have her phone out, just laying around.
 I noticed that wasn’t happening anymore.
 She took it with her everywhere.
 When she took a shower, I picked it up.”

 “I was using his phone to Google something, and saw their texts.”

 Discovering texts has become a prevalent way for people to find out about affairs, whether sexual or emotional.
 Maybe you’re having a teasing or flirty relationship with someone else that spices up your daily life but feels otherwise innocent.
 But it’s a secret; you don’t share the conversations with your partner, because you know it would hurt them.
 This is deceit by omission.
 And talk about dopamine…

 So what can be done about this?